 Wine is often used as a stress reliever or even a sleep aid for some people.
 What they don’t realize is that any form of alcohol can make your sleep less restorative.

 Sleepers who consume substantial amounts of alcohol before going to bed are more likely to experience delayed sleep onset, which means they take longer to fall asleep.
 As liver enzymes metabolize the alcohol during the night and the blood alcohol level decreases, these individuals are also more likely to experience sleep disruptions and decreases in sleep quality.

 Instead of an alcoholic beverage, try sparkling water with muddled berries and a twist of lemon or a glass of kombucha, a fermented tea.
 Calming herbal teas like chamomile are a great addition to your bedtime routine to help you unwind and relax.

 6. Fried/Fast Foods

-Consuming too many fatty foods at once may also cause you to feel overly full.
-In some cases, this can zap your energy or desire to do anything for the next couple of hours.
+Consuming too many fatty foods at once may also make you feel bloated.
+This can sap your energy or motivation to do anything for the next few hours in some circumstances.

 7. Low-Calorie Foods/Snacks